Israel Strikes Rafah After Top UN Court Orders It To Halt Offensive - UrduPoint

 Israel Strikes Rafah After Top UN Court Orders It To Halt Offensive

-Rafah, (APP - UrduPoint / Pakistan Point News - 25th May, 2024) Israeli air strikes and artillery pounded Rafah on Saturday, despite the UN's top court ordering an immediate halt to its military offensive in the southern Gazan city.
+Rafah, (APP - UrduPoint / Pakistan Point News - 25th May, 2024) Israeli air strikes and artillery pounded Rafah on Saturday, as the government dismissed a UN top court's order to immediately halt its military offensive in the southern Gazan city.

-At the same time, renewed efforts were underway in Paris aimed at securing a ceasefire in the war sparked by Palestinian militant group Hamas's unprecedented October 7 attack on Israel.
+At the same time, renewed international efforts were underway aimed at securing a ceasefire in the war sparked by Palestinian militant group Hamas's unprecedented October 7 attack on Israel.

+An Israeli official said on Saturday the government had an "intention" to restart stalled negotiations "this week".

 In a case brought by South Africa alleging the Israeli military operation amounts to "genocide", the International Court of Justice ordered Israel to halt its Rafah offensive and demanded the immediate release of hostages still held by Palestinian militants.

-The Hague-based ICJ, whose orders are legally binding but lack direct enforcement mechanisms, also instructed Israel to keep open the Rafah crossing between Egypt and Gaza, which Israel closed earlier this month.
+The Hague-based ICJ, whose orders are legally binding but lack direct enforcement mechanisms, also instructed Israel to keep open the Rafah crossing between Egypt and Gaza, which Israeli troops took over earlier this month, effectively shutting it.

 Israel gave no indication it was preparing to change course in Rafah, insisting the court had got it wrong.